AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 to SPARK and its modular analysis.
 This section explains what state abstraction is and how it can be specified in SPARK.
-We will provide details on how it impacts GNATprove's analysis both in terms of information flow and in terms of proof of program properties.
+We will provide details on how it impacts GNATprove's analysis both in terms of information flow and proof of program properties.

 What is an Abstraction?